juseg/alps/articles/erosion/response-referee1.md

     2013).

 Thank you again for taking the time to read our work and to give constructive feedback in these troubled times.
-We apologize for the delay and will soon be submitting a revised and, we believe, improved manuscript including the aforementioned suggested changes.
+We hope that you will find our answers satisfactory, apologize for the delay and will soon be submitting a revised and, we believe, improved manuscript including the aforementioned suggested changes.